Wiem-benj/MediumArticles/README.md

 # MediumArticles
-This repository would include code developed during studies when writting medium articles
+This repository include code developed during tasks that include studies or experiments or data analysis or data science tasks made while writting medium articles.